brickblock-io/employee-handbook/README.md

 1. Email auto-responder: [Set up an auto-responder in your Gmail settings.](https://support.google.com/mail/answer/25922?hl=en&authuser=0)
 1. Slack: [Set your status to “on holiday 🌴” or similar](https://get.slack.help/hc/en-us/articles/201864558-Set-your-Slack-status-and-availability)

+### 🎅 Festive Season

+Many people take a few days off over Christmas.
+But not everyone is Christian or believes in Santa Claus and we don’t want to dictate how to use your holiday budget.
+The only mandatory holiday is half a day for the 24th and half a day for the 31st.
+On all other days **between December 24th-31st you are free to either**:

+1. Take time off
+1. Or come into the office
+   * If you’d like to work in the office between December 24st-31th, you can open and close it with your key as usual
+1. Or work remotely
+   * If you’re not in Berlin between the 24th and 31st, spending time with your family, but you know that you will definitely need a break from them 🙈, then you’re free to work remotely from the comfort of your home.

+Overall that means **you only have to take one day off** instead of four, as we used to do in earlier years.

 ## When you’re sick 🤒

 ### When you’re a little sick-ish